 - Play peaceful, soothing music later in the day to help decrease the effects of sundowning, to reduce anxiety, as well as encourage sleep.

-Art, in its numerous forms, is an excellent means of self-expression for all of us, but especially for individuals diagnosed with Alzheimer’s disease.
+Art, in its numerous forms, is an excellent means of self-expression for all of us, but especially for individuals diagnosed with dementia.
 It enables tactile engagement and the strengthening of fine motor skills.
 Try a variety of mediums to determine what the senior most enjoys: painting, drawing, coloring, working with clay, etc.

 Allowing your loved one to create whatever she or he wants can be effective, but if some guidance is preferred, try sharing a story from the older adult’s past first, and then asking him or her to convey the story through art.

 Animals provide a sense of friendship and comfort different from any other, and many older adults are drawn to those that remind them of past pets.
 Simply petting or holding an animal has been shown to minimize blood pressure levels, stress, and anxiety, among a number of other benefits.
 During the advanced stages of the disease, a stuffed animal can also frequently provide feelings of comfort.

-For additional innovative approaches to Alzheimer’s care, get in touch with the Barrington caregiver team at Inspired Home Care, providers of the most trusted dementia care services in Chicago, IL and the surrounding communities.
+For additional innovative approaches to dementia care, get in touch with Inspired Home Care, providers of the most trusted dementia care services in Chicago, IL and the surrounding communities.
 Our caregivers are exclusively trained and knowledgeable in compassionate, professional care for dementia, and offer effective management methods for some of the more challenging components of the disease, such as wandering, agitation, sundowning, and more.
-Reach out to us at 847-787-7572 for a free in-home consultation and to learn more about our Barrington caregiver team!
+Reach out to us at 847-787-7572 to schedule a free in-home consultation.